Top Platforms for Real-Time Audio Streaming and AI Features

 If audio streaming or voice AI is central to what makes your business special, building a custom solution lets you create unique features that competitors don’t have.

-This kind of control can be a real game changer.
+This kind of control creates real competitive differentiation.
 On the other hand, if the tech is more of a utility and not core to your edge, buying a ready solution saves time and money.

 Unique Requirements and Customization Needs